kakaobrain/torchgpipe/README.md

 benchmark (the state-of-the-art performance as of May 2019).

-GPipe uses (a) pipeline parallelism and (b) automatic recomputation of the forward-propagation during the back-propagation, hence leverages training a large model.
+GPipe uses (a) pipeline parallelism and (b) automatic recomputation of the forward propagation during the backpropagation, hence leverages training a large model.
 We refer to (b) as [checkpointing][], following the well-known terminology in PyTorch community.